-French Ordinance no. 2020-323 of 25 March 2020 gives the employer the possibility of implementing emergency measures regarding paid vacation, working time and rest days until 31 December 2020.
+French Ordinance No. 2020-323 of 25 March 2020 gives the employer the possibility of implementing emergency measures regarding paid vacation, working time and rest days until 31 December 2020.

-In this context, the IRP Ordinance provides for prior information of the CSE but, by way of derogation, its consultation may be carried out a posteriori within one month of this information when the employer implements at least one of the following measures:
+In this context, the IRP Ordinance provides for prior information of the CSE but, by way of derogation, its consultation may be carried out a posteriori within one month after the employer implements at least one of the following measures:

-- imposition of rest days ("RTT" days, rest days set forth under a fixed working time arrangement and rest days corresponding to rights paid into a time saving account) or modification of their dates for rest days already requested; - · derogation on maximum working times or Sunday rest in certain sectors of activity.
+- imposition of rest days ("RTT" days, rest days set forth under a fixed working time arrangement and rest days corresponding to rights paid into a time saving account) or modification of their dates for rest days already requested; - derogation on maximum working times or Sunday rest in certain industries.

-Find here the report addressed to the President of the French Republic relating to Ordinance No. 2020-389 of 1 April 2020.
+Find here the report addressed to the President of the French Republic relating to Ordinance No. 2020-389 of 1 April 2020, and here the report on Ordinance No. 2020-560 of 13 May 2020.